Please review some of our most frequently asked questions.

 The thesis is an original research paper, which the student defends orally before a faculty committee.
 The thesis option is strongly encouraged for students interested in continuing in a Ph.D. program.

-The non-thesis option involves writing a clinical paper and conducting a clinical case presentation, both of which are evaluated by the full clinical faculty.
+Students choosing the non-thesis option will need to take an additional elective course to reach 60 credit hours.
 The non-thesis option is available for those who see the master’s degree as their final degree and do not plan to conduct further research during their career.

 How many students are enrolled in the program?